CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-3-1.md

 ### Task 1: Build your own HR/Payroll copilot locally

+In this task, you will set up the HR/Payroll Copilot locally on your LabVM.
+You'll configure the application by updating necessary environment variables and running it using Streamlit.
+This task ensures you understand how to set up and run the application in a local environment before moving to Azure.

 1. In the Azure portal, search for **Azure OpenAI** **(1)** in the top search box, then select **Azure OpenAI** **(2)** under services.

    ![](../media/img1.png "Azure OpenAI")